braintree/pg_ha_migrations/README.md

 Notes:

-- this method does not support sub-partitioning
+- This method does not support sub-partitioning.
 - This method runs multiple DDL statements non-transactionally.
   - creating / attaching an index on a child table could fail, resulting in an error and an invalid index on the parent table